NickHolt/Tetrocity/README.md

 Tetrocity
 =========

 Tetrocity is an intense take on Tetris with a faster pace and a slew of new game features.
 Attempt to stay alive as the Tetriminoes become faster and more complex.
-You may even have to control more than one at a time.
+You may even have to deal with more than one at a time.
+Come for the challenge, stay for the addiction.

 How To Run
 =========

 Tetrocity is nearing completion.
-An alpha build of the game can be run by executing the jar file located in this repository.
+A beta build of the game can be run by executing the jar file located in this repository.
+Once completed, a link will be provided to a working online build of the game.

 Alternatively, you can download the full source code and compile it yourself.
 The entry point is src/control/Tetrocity.java.

 Rules